opfuchs/opfuchs.github.io/docs/_posts/2023-11-30-htb-awkward-writeup.markdown

 ![image](/assets/images/awkward/awkward4.png)

 Browsing through the homepage source, I found a reference to a JavaScript file `app.js`.
-Both the name and the fact this was a nonstandard name caught my eye.
+Both the name and the fact this was nonstandard caught my eye.
 Indeed, I found application source code:

 ![image](/assets/images/awkward/awkward5.png)